 How did the War on Drugs of the '80s and '90s impact urban communities, from street-corner dealing and violence, to overall community health?
 How do so-called Three Strikes laws typically influence the decisions of judges at sentencing?
 How far will the War on Terrorism push the legal boundaries of government surveillance?
-Finally, how is “big data” being used by justice, intelligence or private organizations to identify social networks, assess risk, and make decisions about crime policy and resource deployment?
+How is “big data” used by justice, intelligence or private organizations to identify social networks, assess risk, and make decisions about crime policy and resource deployment?
 Drexel University's Department of Criminology and Justice Studies empowers students to address these and other issues of crime and justice policy.

 What is Criminal Justice Studies?

 What is criminal justice studies — and what’s the difference between criminal justice and criminology?
 Criminology refers to the study of crime and justice in society.
 It uses sociological, psychological, technological and legal perspectives to theorize the causes and effects of crime and justice policy.
 Criminal justice generally refers to the application of those ideas and theories within a judicial system, with a focus on law enforcement and corrections.
 Despite the differences between criminal justice and criminology, the disciplines share a focus on preventing crime and ultimately creating safer societies.

 The Drexel Co-Op for Drexel Criminology & Justice Studies Students

 Through Drexel's renowned cooperative education program, criminal and justice studies students experience six-months of full-time employment, exploring their career options, strengthening their résumés and building a professional network in the process.